 Living Kidney Donation

-To be considered a kidney donor, you must meet the following criteria:
+Potential kidney donors must meet the following criteria:

 1. Must be at least 18 years of age.